-Historical implementations of the env utility use the XSH specification execvp() or execlp() functions to invoke the specified utility; this provides better performance and keeps users from having to escape characters with special meaning to the shell.
-Therefore, shell functions, special built-ins and built-ins that are only provided by the shell are not found.
+Historical implementations of the env utility use the execvp() or execlp() functions defined in the System Interfaces volume of POSIX.1-2008 to invoke the specified utility; this provides better performance and keeps users from having to escape characters with special meaning to the shell.
+Therefore, shell functions, special built-ins, and built-ins that are only provided by the shell are not found.

-The following command:invokes the command mygrep with a new PATH value as the only entry in its environment.
-In this case, PATH is used to locate mygrep, which then must reside in /mybin.
+invokes the command mygrep with a new PATH value as the only entry in its environment other than any variables required by the implementation for conformance.
+In this case, PATH is used to locate mygrep, which is expected to reside in /mybin.

 As with all other utilities that invoke other utilities, this volume of POSIX.1-2008 only specifies what env does with standard input, standard output, standard error, input files, and output files.
 If a utility is executed, it is not constrained by the specification of input and output by env.